nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [nerdctl 🌟](https://github.com/containerd/nerdctl) Docker-compatible CLI for containerd
 * [El Carro: The Oracle Operator for Kubernetes 🌟](https://github.com/GoogleCloudPlatform/elcarro-oracle-operator) El Carro is a new project that offers a way to run Oracle databases in Kubernetes as a portable, open source, community driven, no vendor lock-in container orchestration system.
 El Carro provides a powerful declarative API for comprehensive and consistent configuration and deployment as well as for real-time operations and monitoring.
 * [jspolicy](https://github.com/loft-sh/jspolicy) jsPolicy is an operator that helps you define Kubernetes Policies using JavaScript or TypeScript.
 Easier & Faster Kubernetes Policies using JavaScript or TypeScript.
+    * [blog.ediri.io: Writing Kubernetes policies with jsPolicy and deploy them via FluxCD](https://blog.ediri.io/writing-kubernetes-policies-with-jspolicy) In this tutorial, you will learn how to write Kubernetes policies using JavaScript/Typescript with the help of jsPolicy and deploy them via GitOps using Flux
 * [k8scr 🌟](https://github.com/hasheddan/k8scr) A kubectl plugin for pushing OCI images through the Kubernetes API server.
 * [jsonnet-controller](https://github.com/pelotech/jsonnet-controller) A fluxcd controller for managing manifests declared in jsonnet.
 * [rback: RBAC in Kubernetes visualizer 🌟🌟](https://github.com/team-soteria/rback) A simple "RBAC in Kubernetes" visualizer.
 No matter how complex the setup, rback queries all RBAC related information of an Kubernetes cluster in constant time and generates a graph representation of service accounts, (cluster) roles, and the respective access rules in dot format.